JuliaTesting/Aqua.jl/README.md

 See more in the [documentation](https://juliatesting.github.io/Aqua.jl/).

+For a detailed list of changes please refer to the [changelog](CHANGELOG.md).

 ## Setup

 Please consult the [stable documentation](https://juliatesting.github.io/Aqua.jl/) and the the [dev documentation](https://juliatesting.github.io/Aqua.jl/dev/) for the latest instructions.